| Item | Liter (L) | Milliliter (mL) | US Gallon (gal) |

 | A Drop of Water | 0.00005 | 0.05 | 0.000013 |

-Cubic Meter (m³):The standard unit of volume in the International System of Units, representing the volume of a cube with 1-meter sides.
-Commonly used to measure the volume of large objects, rooms, cargo, and more.
+Cubic Meter (m³):The standard unit of volume in the International System of Units, equal to the volume of a cube with edges of 1 meter.
+Commonly used to measure the volume of large objects, rooms, and cargo.

-Liter (L) / Milliliter (mL):The most commonly used units of capacity in daily life.
+Liter (L) / Milliliter (mL):The most commonly used capacity units in daily life.
 1 liter equals 1 cubic decimeter, and 1 milliliter equals 1 cubic centimeter.
-Widely used for beverages, liquid medicines, cooking, and other scenarios.
+Widely used for beverages, liquid medicines, cooking, and more.

-Gallon (gallon):A common unit of capacity in the UK and US, but the US gallon and UK gallon differ in size.
-The US gallon is about 3.785 liters, while the UK gallon is about 4.546 liters.
-Be sure to distinguish between them when purchasing imported goods.
+Gallon (gallon):A capacity unit commonly used in English-speaking countries, but US gallons and Imperial gallons differ in size.
+A US gallon is about 3.785 liters, while an Imperial gallon is about 4.546 liters; pay attention to the difference when buying imported goods.

-Cubic Foot (ft³):An imperial volume unit representing the volume of a cube with 1-foot sides.
-Commonly used in construction, lumber, concrete, and related industries.
+Cubic Foot (ft³):An imperial unit of volume, equal to the volume of a cube with edges of 1 foot.
+Commonly used in construction, lumber, concrete, and similar industries.

-Barrel (barrel):Mainly used in the oil industry, where 1 barrel of oil is approximately 159 liters.
-Barrels are also used in the beer industry, though capacity standards may vary.
+Barrel (barrel):Mainly used in the petroleum industry; 1 barrel of oil is approximately 159 liters.
+Barrels are also used as a unit in the beer industry, but the capacity standard may differ.

-Cooking Units:Common cooking volume units include cups, fluid ounces, tablespoons, teaspoons, etc. Standards may vary slightly across countries and regions, so pay attention to the unit system when following recipes.
+Cooking Units:Cups, fluid ounces, tablespoons, and teaspoons are common capacity units in cooking, and their standards may vary slightly between countries and regions.
+Pay attention to the unit system when using recipes.